Missile Scrapbook

 HAWC

 HAWC (Hypersonic Air-breathing Weapon Concept) was a DARPA program to demonstrate proof-of-concept vehicles for air-breathing hypersonic air-launched cruise missiles.
 Key areas were airframe design for efficient hypersonic flight, scramjet propulsion, thermal stress management, and affordability of manufacture.
-The program began at some time before 2020, when two contractor teams were selected - Raytheon (airframe) with Northrop Grumman (scramjet), and Lockheed Martin (airframe) with Aerojet Rocketdyne (scramjet).
+The program began around 2016, as a kind of follow-on to HSSW (High-Speed Strike Weapon).
+Two contractor teams were selected - Raytheon (airframe) with Northrop Grumman (scramjet), and Lockheed Martin (airframe) with Aerojet Rocketdyne (scramjet).

 The flight test program of HAWC consisted of four launches, two each for both designs.
 The Raytheon missile was successfully test flown in September 2021 and July 2022, while Lockheed Martin's missile flew in April 2022 and January 2023.
 All flights were considered successful, and the missiles achieved Mach 5+ speeds, altitudes above 18200 m (60000 ft), and ranges of more than 550 km (300 nm).